 There are a lot of people in the US who are afraid of taking vacation.
 According to a research survey firm named Ispos, only 57% of Americans take all their vacation days.
 Meanwhile, the average US worker only gets 13 days off.

 Compare that to Italy, where the average worker gets 42 paid days off, according to the World Tourism Organization!
 Next was France with 37 days, Germany with 35, Brazil at 34, the United Kingdom at 28, Canada with 26 and Korea and Japan both with 25.

 So what the hell is wrong with Americans?
-I have 20 regular vacation days a year and 20 carryover days, yet can't seem to take more than 18 days off a year on average for the past five years.
+Why are we so afraid of taking vacation when we have the days to take?
+I have 20 regular vacation days a year and 20 carryover days.
+Yet, I can't seem to take more than 18 days off a year on average for the past five years.
 Let's discuss!

 * Fear of falling behind and missing out.
 Every time I go on vacation, I feel some level of remorse for all the things I've missed out at work.
 It could be senior colleagues visiting from out of town, education workshop sessions, client outings, or internal activities in general.
 If you're not eating your prime rib sandwich, someone else will!

 * Fear of getting fired.
 In an uncertain economic environment, everybody should be afraid of getting fired.
 Even in good times, bad things happen.
 There's no doubt there will continue to be mass layoffs as long as corporations aren't willing to spend due to an oppressive regulatory environment.
 We might have 30 days off a year, but do we really want to risk being out of site when our manager decide who to lay-off?
 I don't, and neither do you.